DavidLascu/DinoBags/README.md

 # What's next for DinoBags
 Now that it is hosted on Opensea it opens the possibility for potential collectors to invest in the project.
 I will try my best to market it in a way that could help it grow in the space.

+**Check out DinoBags at: https://opensea.io/collection/dinobags**

-Big thank you to HashLips : https://www.youtube.com/channel/UC1LV4_VQGBJHTJjEWUmy8nA.
-A lot of code he created has been used and modified in this project.
+**Big thank you to HashLips : https://www.youtube.com/channel/UC1LV4_VQGBJHTJjEWUmy8nA.
+A lot of code he created has been used and modified in this project.**